Deadly Little Secrets: Storyline

-On April 7, 2006, Kari Baker, an elementary school teacher, was found dead in her bathroom, in the family's bedroom in Hewitt, near Waco, Texas, in what her husband Matt told authorities was a suicide.
+On April 7, 2006, Kari Baker, an elementary school teacher, was found dead in her bed, in the family's bedroom in Hewitt, near Waco, Texas, in what her husband Matt told authorities was a suicide.
 At the time of her death, Baker, a 38-year-old pastor and father of two young daughters, had been having an affair with the music minister’s daughter.
 The book explores Baker’s double life, examines the physical evidence against him, and includes 80 interviews with police, attorneys from both sides, family, friends, church, and community members.

 Baker was convicted of murder and, in January 2010, was given a 65-year sentence for killing his wife and covering up her murder.

 The author interviewed Baker in state prison after his conviction and sentencing.

 Upon the book's release, Casey appeared on KABB-TV Fox San Antonio’s “Daytime at Nine” show, telling the host, “Matt Baker almost got away with killing his wife.”
 Baker had left a typed, unsigned suicide note, and police originally believed it had been written by the wife, who was thought to have died from an overdose of sleeping pills.